masoudMZB/Text-Wizard-Fatsapi-NLP-project/README.md

 ### Installation 🔧

-First I recommend you use virtual env. then install these libs :  *python3 -m venv $HOME/tmp/text_wizard_venv/*
+First I recommend you use virtual env. then install the libs. to create a virtual env : *python3 -m venv $HOME/tmp/text_wizard_venv/*

 to install all dependencies just use